bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 .. note::
-    If you had something configured and you delete this entry, the entry will be removed from the :file:`ivy.yaml` file.
+    If you had something configured and you delete this entry, the entry will be removed from the :ref:`ivy-yaml` file.

 .. figure:: images/engine-cockpit-security-system-detail.png